 - A 185-pound person will burn 252 calories.

 If you’re thinking this is vague, it is.
-We don’t know the specifics of these routines, but what is clear is the more intense your strength training routine is, the more calories you burn.
+We don’t know the specifics of these routines, but what is clear is the more intense your strength and resistance training routine is, the more calories you burn.

 Calories Burned Lifting Weights vs. Cardio